 The company's credit risk is primarily attributable to cash at bank.
-Management's policy is that cash balances are placed only with licensed banks in Hong Kong with high creditratings assigned by international credit-rating agencies.
-The maximum exposure to credit risk is represented by the carrying amount of each financial asset in the balance sheet.
+Management's policy is that cash balances are placed only with licensed banks in Hong Kong with high credit-ratings assigned by international credit-rating agencies.
+The maximum exposure to credit risk is represented by the carrying amount of each financial asset in the statement of financial position.
 In this regard, the company's credit risk is limited.